saltta/hangman-game/README.md

 ### Surface

 Considering that the objective of this project was to make a Python program to be run via terminal, no HTML or CSS (aside from the basic provided by the Code Institute template) was used.
 All of the graphic design is in-game in the form of ASCII Art, it is visible in the stylized way the title, win and fail messages are written as well as the gallows and the man.
+In order to not have a dull looking game with nothing but lines of words and characters, a visual representation was necessary to make the experience more enjoyable.

 The hangman:

 ![Hangman ASCII Art](assets/images/hangman.png)